DanielSameh/HealthCareApp/README.md

 # Wellness Assistant App

 A mobile application that helps users track their wellness through daily check-ins, providing personalized suggestions based on mood, sleep, and notes.
+Includes a lightweight Express backend API for suggestion generation.

 ## Features